Iran marks 45th anniversary of Islamic Revolution

 - Oops!Something went wrong.Please try again later.

-Tens of thousands of government supporters in Iran have celebrated the anniversary of the 1979 Islamic Revolution.
+Millions of government supporters in Iran celebrated the anniversary of the 1979 Islamic Revolution, the government-controlled media reported on Sunday.

 In February 1979, an uprising by the then revolutionary leader Ayatollah Ruhollah Khomeini led to the collapse of the monarchy.